lemonade-sdk/lemonade-vscode/README.md

 ## 🙏 Acknowledgments

-This project was originally based on the excellent work by the [Hugging Face team](https://github.com/huggingface/huggingface-vscode-chat).
+This plugin was originally based on the excellent work by the [Hugging Face team](https://github.com/huggingface/huggingface-vscode-chat).
 We're grateful for their foundational work.